MoralisWeb3/docs/docs/01-web3-data-api/internal-transactions.md

 ## Which endpoints support Internal Transactions?
-We have included support for Internal Transactions on three existing endpoints by introducing a new query parameter `include` that supports `internal_transactions` as an input.
+We have included support for internal transactions on three existing endpoints by introducing a new query parameter `include` that supports `internal_transactions` as an input.

 | Name                            | Endpoint    |
 | :------------------------------ | :---------- |
 | Get native transactions by wallet | `/:address?include=internal_transactions` |